 Herd strengths: This study sets the TARGET value to the level achieved by the "BEST" 25% of the 500 herds.
-Thus in the graphic of Figure 5, any KPI with a black square to the right (green side) of the black target line would be "in the best 25%" when compared to the 500 study herds.
-In the herd
+Thus in the graphic of Figure 5, any KPI with a black square to the right (green side) of the vertical black target line would be "in the best 25%" when compared to the 500 study herds.
+In the herd displayed in Figure 5 there are 8 parameters "better than target" (highlighted in green boxes).
+This includes several fertility parameters, milk protein%, and % recovery from chronic infections.

 Herd weaknesses: With the RANGE set at the difference between the 25 and 75 percentile herds, the vertical red line represents the performance achieved or bettered by 75% of the 500 herds (the target, worse by the range).
 Therefore, any parameter with a black square to the left of the vertical red line would be "in the bottom 25%" for that parameter when compared with the 500 study herds.
-There are 7 parameters highlighted red in Figure 5, including longevity, conception rate, % protein & % fat, in addition to recovery from high SCC.
+There are 11 parameters highlighted red in Figure 5, including longevity, heat detection, milk yield, in addition to few SCC parameters.

 Average performance levels: Parameters that fall between the vertical black and red lines are within the inter-quartile range when compared with the 500 study herds.
-For the herd in Figure 5 this includes culling, % cows pregnant by day 100, calving interval, lifetime milk yield and % chronic high SCC.
+For the herd in Figure 5 this includes, for example, conception rate, milk fat%, and several SCC parameters.